Updated in 2023

 How does HackerRank compare to Pathrise?

-HackerRank is a good tool for software engineers of all skill levels to use in preparation for their technical interviews.
-The questions are typically puzzle-based, which can be good for people who are looking to advance their problem-solving and less traditional thinking.
+HackerRank is a good tool for software engineers of all skill levels to use as they prepare for their technical interviews.
+The questions are typically puzzle-based, which can be good for people who are looking to advance their problem-solving skills or practice less traditional thinking.

 At Pathrise, we are focused on helping our fellows with the entire job search.
 Part of that is mastering the technical interview and so we recommend that software engineers in the program practice these types of questions as much as possible so they can go into their interviews with confidence.
 Sometimes, fellows come back from technical interviews saying that the problem they were assigned was similar to a problem they did in practice, so it is extremely important to utilize online practice platforms like HackerRank.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows interview performance scores double.